-We recognise that having a parent in prison can attach a real stigma to a child, particularly if the crime is known and particularly serious.
+• Provide extra support.
+We recognise that having a parent in prison can attach a real stigma to a child, particularly if the crime is known and serious.
 We will provide support and mentoring to help a child work through their feelings on the issue.

-Alongside pastoral care the School/wraparound will use the resources provided by the National Information Centre on Children of Offender in order to support and mentor children in these circumstances.
+Alongside care from pupil support the School/Wraparound will use the resources provided by the National Information Centre on Children of Offender in order to support and mentor children in these circumstances.

-Pupils with Medical Conditions (in School/wraparound)
+Pupils with Medical Conditions (in School/Wraparound)

-There is a separate policy outlining the School/wraparound's position on this.
-Policy can be found on the school website.
+There is a separate policy outlining the School/Wraparound's position on this.
+This policy can be found on the school website.

-As a School/wraparound we will make sure that sufficient employees are trained to support any pupil with a medical condition.
+As a School/Wraparound we will make sure that sufficient employees are trained to support any pupil with a medical condition.